ITensor/website/docs/cppv3/install/main.md

 git clone https://github.com/ITensor/ITensor itensor cd itensor
 </pre></div>
 You can issue these commands within any folder you like on your computer.
+Also the folder name in the above command does not have to be `itensor`.

 If you do not have git on your computer, you can obtain it through your package manager or from the
 <a href="http://git-scm.com/" target="blank_">git website</a>.